CrowdHailer/raxx_kit/README.md

 $ iex -S mix
 ```

-By default, the new project will accept connections on port `8080`.
+By default, the new project will accept http connections on port `8080` and https connections on port `8443`.
-Visiting https://localhost:8080 should show the homepage.
+Visiting http://localhost:8080 should show the homepage.
+Visiting https://localhost:8443 will use HTTP/2 but you will need to accept the self signed certificate or generate a new one.

 ### Next